 |Read also: IaaS vs. PaaS vs. SaaS: What’s the Difference?|

-To facilitate the choice of the appropriate deployment models of cloud computing by opting for the ones with the most business-critical features, we have created a comparative table that provides an overall view of the specificity of each type.
+To facilitate the choice of an appropriate deployment model, we have created a comparative table that provides an overview of the most business-critical features of each type.

-The comparative analysis of the best cloud deployment models
+The comparative analysis of the best deployment models

 |Ease of setup and use||Easy||Requires IT proficiency||Requires IT proficiency||Requires IT proficiency|